usnistgov/FIPS201/_FIPS201/keymanagement.md

 - Requirements for algorithms and key sizes for each type of PIV asymmetric key are given in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).

-The expiration date of the PIV Authentication and Card authentication certificates SHALL NOT be after the expiration date of the PIV Card.
+The expiration date of the PIV Authentication and Card Authentication certificates SHALL NOT be after the expiration date of the PIV Card.
 If the card is revoked, the PIV Authentication and Card Authentication certificates SHALL be revoked in cases where the card cannot be collected and destroyed.
 However, a PIV Authentication or Card Authentication certificate MAY be revoked and subsequently replaced without revoking the